Applications to Amizero Institute of Technology and Hospitality are now open

 About RWARRI

 Rwanda Rural Rehabilitation Initiative (RWARRI) is a national non-governmental organization whose idea was conceived in 1994 in Kenya, but its operations started in 1995 in Rwanda.
 It is dedicated to promoting and improving the social and economic welfare of rural communities in Rwanda.
-The Organization was started by a group of professionals and self-motivated Rwandese wishing to contribute towards the reconstruction of the country that had just emerged from The Genocide against the Tutsi.
+The Organization was started by a group of professionals and self-motivated Rwandese wishing to contribute towards the reconstruction of the country that had just emerged from the Genocide against the Tutsi in 1994.

 Our Mission